 Armed with this information our team will define applicable health & safety requirements with the property occupants.
 Each water source requires a methodical and expedient approach to minimise the damage extent and reduce the potential for secondary damage including mould.

-Cornerstone has access to a significant range of drying equipment such that each loss venue is individually assessed for the most appropriate requirement to dry the affected structure to a ‘pre-loss’ condition.
+Our flood restoration specialists have access to a significant range of drying equipment such that each loss venue is individually assessed for the most appropriate requirement to dry the affected structure to a ‘pre-loss’ condition.
 Each deployment decision will include the materials affected, the living conditions of the insured and business continuity of the commercial outlet.
 Electrical power will also be considered with remote operations being utilised where required.

 All water damage claims that have undergone a drying regime will result in a formal Drying Report being issued that will detail the readings taken to confirm the pre-incident level of dryness has been achieved.